nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or characteristic of the nanoscale size of the iron particles.

-### Expanded Definition and Usage\nNanoiron's effectiveness in environmental remediation stems from its ability to react more readily than larger iron particles due to its higher surface area and unique electronic properties.
+### Expanded Definition and Usage:
+Nanoiron's effectiveness in environmental remediation stems from its ability to react more readily than larger iron particles due to its higher surface area and unique electronic properties.
 In catalysis, its nanoparticles provide numerous active sites for reactions, significantly increasing efficiency.
 In the energy sector, nanoiron is investigated for its potential to act as a more efficient fuel or as a means to improve the performance of batteries and fuel cells.
 Medical applications are under exploration, particularly in the areas of imaging, where its magnetic properties are utilized, and drug delivery systems, where it can target and release therapeutic agents at specific sites within the body.